 4) Tubigrip: This is an elasticated compression bandage that can help in the short term to reduce swelling and to provide some support to the knee.
 Long term use is not advised as it can result in weakening of the muscles.
 Visit the tubigrip section to find out more about how it works and how to get the right size for you.

 5) Knee Brace: Knee braces provide much more stability than tubigrip, so can be really useful, especially if the knee feels unstable.
 Usually a basic advanced brace basic or advanced knee brace will provide enough support.
 If your meniscus injury is associated with a ligament injury you may need an Elite brace.

 If exercises haven’t resolved your meniscus tear symptoms, your doctor may advise surgery.
 Most surgery for a meniscus injury is performed arthroscopically (keyhole surgery).
 This is where they make two or three small holes around the knee and a camera is inserted into the knee.

 any debris (torn bits of cartilage) and sew up tears where possible as shown in the video here from the American Academy of Orthopedic Surgeons.

 The aim is to preserve as much of the

 cartilage as possible since it won’t regrow.
 You can usually go home the same day.

 Following meniscus injury surgery, it is important to exercise to regain full strength, movement and balance at the knee.

-If a meniscus injury isn’t sounding quite like your knee pain, visit the Knee Pain Diagnosis section for help with diagnosing your knee problem.
+If a meniscus injury isn’t sounding quite like your knee pain, visit the Knee Pain Diagnosis section for help working out what is wrong.